puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 Migration of multiple nodes at the same time is best presented with `--view overview` as that correlates and aggregates found issues and presents information in a more actionable format.

-For details about the migration specific warnings, see [the catalog_preview wiki page](https://github.com/puppetlabs/puppetlabs-catalog_preview/wiki).
+For details about the migration specific warnings, see the DIAGNOSTICS section in the command's `--help` output.

 #####`NODE-NAME`